Bids for the 1971 Pan American Games: Santiago, Chile

-Santiago boasted its history of hosting large sporting events, such as the 1962 FIFA World Cup, 1986 South American Games, and 1986 Central American and Caribbean Games, which gave Chilean officials a wealth of experience hosting these types of games.
+Santiago boasted its history of hosting large sporting events, such as the 1962 FIFA World Cup, which gave Chilean officials a wealth of experience hosting these types of games.
 The Mayor of Santiago also made a point to focus on the country's history of peace and non-violence—a point that was made to contrast that of Colombia's history.
 The city guaranteed an Olympic village if they were selected as the host city.
 Santiago's bid was presented by Mayor Manuel Fernandez, two Chilean cabinet ministers, and the president and vice-president of the Chilean Olympic Committee.